Acknowledging gifts in LGL

 Thank you very much for your gift of [[gift_amount]] on [[gift_date]].
 We really appreciate your ongoing support of our critical mission.

-In the above, the LGL merge fields are those words that appear inside the double square brackets.
+In the above, the LGL merge fields are those words that appear inside double square brackets [[these are double square brackets]].
 If your acknowledgment template does not have any LGL merge fields in it, no LGL data will be pulled into the text you write.

 Creating an acknowledgment (mail or email) involves: